-How to add a localization in iTunes Connect, Step by Step
+How to add a localization in App Store Connect

-- Start by clicking on My Apps on the iTunes Connect Home page
+Start by clicking on My Apps on the App Store Connect Home page

-- With App Information selected in the sidebar, select your default language (usually English) from the dropdown on the right side:
+With App Information selected in the left sidebar, select your default language (usually English) from the dropdown on the right side:

 - App Name

 - You can localize this if you think it will be better understood by your international audience, but it is completely optional.
 Should you? »

 - This is the most important one.
 Paste in the translated version of your app description.
 Don't use Google Translate — hire a professional since poorly translated marketing text could hurt your app more than help it.
 Most app descriptions are just a couple of hundred words and are inexpensive to localize!

 - If this is your first localized What's New section, don't forget to mention that your app is now available in a new language.
 Your international customers will appreciate it!